SextupleV/Parallel-evolution-of-root-species/HGTdetector/Redame.md

 ![UB4KWWAO)Q{_F5~73S (ALS](https://github.com/SextupleV/TD-research/assets/22436936/9dea2366-49cc-4074-b627-404270d403e3)

 ## The usage of HGTdetector.sh script

+Note: This script only integrates some programs of AvP software and does not create new ones.
+If you want to learn more details, you can refer to PMID：36350852.

 You can add HGTdetector.sh to your environment and view its usage through the following command：

 ```HGTdetector.sh -h```